Qhristen/Solidity-Smart-Contract/README.md

 # NFT smart contract
 Deploy an NFT project on Ethereum

-This Tutorial assumes you have installed nodejs and npm
+This project assumes you have installed nodejs and npm

 ## Start Hardhat Project